Nay_ho_tze's Medicine Musings

 nothing, he said, grinning, quite pleased with himself, and with me --

-just a couple weeks earlier, amidst our birthdays, we'd moved in
+just a couple weeks earlier, amidst our birthdays, we moved in

 i needed beets to make his favourite dish, garlic beets,